-The Company holds shares in transaction partners in only two cases: (1) Cases in which the Company foresees potential for business expansion and synergies in excess of costs of capital and (2) Cases in which the Company foresees the stable access to services indispensable to Company business activities.
+The Company holds shares of transaction partners in only two cases: (1) Cases in which the Company foresees potential business in excess of costs of capital, the expansion of business, or synergies and (2) Cases in which the Company foresees the stable access to services indispensable to Company business activities through strengthened relationships.
 The board of directors conducts a comprehensive review for each share holding, reducing any cross-holdings deemed incompatible with the conditions described above.